As of 12/20/2024

 I use a top-down approach, getting the big picture and drilling down to the individual stocks.
 I consider demographics, population trends, and other factors when I examine industries I think will do well over the long haul.

-Then, go to the library and pull out Value Line (Value Line).
 Value Line is a newsletter, nothing more, so treat it as such.
-But it does have a good reputation even though I have found its projections wildly optimistic.
+But it does have a good reputation even though I have found their projections wildly optimistic.

-At the end of the company index (on page 24), Value Line shows industries ranked in order of timeliness.
+At the end of the company index, they show industries ranked in order of timeliness.
 Timeliness is an industry rank of the stocks in that industry for price performance over the coming 6 to 12 months.
-Value Line recommends you pick stocks from the top 6 industries, but I pick from industries I like and think will do well.
+I pick from industries I like and think will do well.
 From those industries I select companies.

 Top of page More